Guide on How to Grow Amaranth Plant

 Read more

-Alternatively, use a fine mesh screen to sift out the smaller debris.
-This ensures that you have clean seeds ready for future planting or culinary use.
+Alternatively, you can use a fine mesh screen to sift out the smaller debris to have clean seeds ready for future planting or culinary use.

 Read more